 The following year, David Robinson once again claimed the title of the highest-paid NBA player, earning $5,740,000, but the median salary increased significantly.
 The median NBA salary hit the six-figure mark, at $1,100,000 for the 1993 through 1994 basketball season.
 Five players reported earning this salary: New York Knicks power forward Anthony Mason, Los Angeles Lakers point guard Nick Van Exel, Los Angeles Lakers small forward George Lynch, Denver Nuggets shooting guard Bryant Stith, and Boston Celtics small forward Kevin Gamble.

 The highest NBA salary awarded for the 1994 through 1995 basketball season more than doubled that of the previous year.
-Magic Johnson signed a deal (in 1992) that would award him a $14,660,000 contract for the 1994 through 1995 season.
+Magic Johnson signed a deal (in 1992) that would award him a $14,660,000 contract for the 1994 through 1995 season even if he did not play due to his illness.
 This contract not only made him the first NBA player to earn $10 million or more in a year but was also the single largest one-year payment promised to any one athlete in the history of team sports, according to The Washington Post.
 The median NBA player salary, however, remained at $1,100,000.

 During the 1995 through 1996 season, Patrick Ewing reclaimed his spot as the top-earning NBA player with a salary of $18,724,000.
 The median salary for all players in the league rose slightly—by less than 6%, although the difference amounted to more than twice the median family income as of the 1990 Census—to reach $1,165,000.